estelle/cssmastery/README.md

 	1. Opacity v.
 Alphatransparency
 	1. appearance
 	1. additional pseudo elements
-1. Tables
-	1. When to use
-	1. Semantics
-	1. Caption
-	1. Border padding & spacing
 7. [Flexbox](flexbox/)
 	1. Purpose and goal of flexbox
 	1. browser support and specification